Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-\textbf{RQ2.1} \emph{\name\ has no or little influence on the capacity of the tutor LLM to generate factually coherent responses.} \name\ (V1) scores similarly or slightly less than an LLM with no intent (V2) on factual correctness across the two problems.
-We do not detect any statistically significant difference for any of the versions.
+\emph{\name\ has no or little influence on the capacity of the tutor LLM to generate coherent responses.} \name\ (V1) scores similarly or slightly less than an LLM with no intent (V2) on coherence across the two problems: $1.80$ out of $3$ for (V1) \textit{vs.} $2.25$ for (V2) when used on problem \texttt{Consistency}, and $3.00$ for both on \texttt{Country}.
+We do not detect any statistically significant difference.